DariaGI/MGenTools/README.md

 The comparative genomics toolkit is implemented as a simple web application for users without programming skills.
 The goal of the web application is to automate the analysis of genomic annotations from Rapid Annotations using Subsystems Technology.
-It includes reclassification, computation and analysis applying
+It includes reclassification, computation and analysis applying:
 - clustering algorithms: k-means, Agglomerative Clustering, DBSCAN, Bayesian Gaussian Mixture,
 - dimensionality reduction methods: PCA, MDS, t-SNE,
 - and statistical tests: PERMANOVA, ANOSIM.